Written-off vehicle register

 How do I become a written-off vehicle notifier?

-Business, such as those mentioned above, that deal regularly with written-off vehicles will need to complete the written-off vehicle notifier registration/amendment application form (F4058) and submit the completed application by post to the Vehicle Identification Unit, Floor 4, Terrica Place, GPO Box 1412, Brisbane Qld 4001.
+Businesses, like those mentioned above, that deal regularly with written-off vehicles will need to complete the written-off vehicle notifier registration/amendment application form (F4058) and submit the completed application by post to:

 What to do if it's a one-off case